Improving Essex’s Roads

 The A120 between Braintree and the A12 is one of the most important east to west roads in Essex, yet has become one of the most congested.
 This has led to poor levels of service for drivers, including poor reliability and queuing traffic.

 Already heavily over-capacity, traffic volumes are set to increase further.
 Without improvement, the regular bottlenecks on the A120 will become progressively worse for everyone.
 The continual increase in traffic over the years, combined with an increasing collision trend has resulted in greater numbers of delays.
 Upgrading this strategically important road is essential to unlocking greater economic potential in Essex, and the wider South East.
 It will provide tangible benefits to road users, businesses and local neighbourhoods.

-To begin the improvement process, we are launching a feasibility study that will look at potential solutions.
+To begin the improvement process, we are undertaking a feasibility study that looks at potential solutions.
 Although this is a trunk road operated by Highways England, the Government has asked the County Council to lead on the work to determine the best way forward.
 This is a unique opportunity for everyone in Essex to work with the County Council in finding the best solutions.

-This study will include a public consultation on potential options to solve congestion problems, which everybody in Essex can contribute towards, and will result in Essex County Council making recommendations to the Government on the preferred option.
+The study included a public consultation on potential options to solve congestion problems, which everybody in Essex could contribute towards.
+The feedback from the consultation is now being analysed, and the results will contribute to Essex County Council’s preferred route option recommendation, which will be presented to the Government.
 This will then be considered for inclusion in the next Government Road Investment Strategy (RIS), which will run from 2020 to 2025.

 Scroll and drag the map to navigate the project study area.